cloudfoundry-attic/integration-test-support/README.md

 integration-test-support
 ========================
-Shared code base to run Cloud Foundry integration tests, which involves many CF components.
+Shared code base to help you write Cloud Foundry integration tests, which involves many CF components.

+Submodule this repo in a directory like `/vendor` and then include a line like this:

+`require_dir '../vendor/integration-test-support/support/**/*.rb'`

+in your `spec_helper.rb` file

 Example
 ========================